 I once inherited this department with no supervisor.
 The previous manager had this talented guy with no previous supervisory experience lined up for the position.
 I was struggling between hiring an outsider or giving the chance to this person.
 I chose the latter, knowing that he was not prepared for the position.

 Without training or a role model to follow, soon he was having problems to delegate, distribute the work within the team, discipline people or even to understand what he can decide by himself and what consulted with his supervisor.
 I remember my experience as a mentee and decided to mentor him.

-Our journey together deserves a post by itself but for now I will say that has been very rewarding for both of us.
-Now he surprises me all the time with his ideas, leadership and committment with lean manufacturing.
-He surprises himself and use his experience to motivate and convince his own team.
+Our journey together deserves a post by itself but for now, I will say that has been very rewarding for both of us.
+Now he surprises me all the time with his ideas, leadership, and commitment to lean manufacturing.
+He surprises himself and uses his experience to motivate and convince his own team.

 I did not know how to mentor, I was just following the steps that my mentor walked with me, the following quote from Simon Sinek summarize that relationship: “A mentor is not someone who walks ahead of us to show us how they did it.
 A mentor walks among us to show us what we can do”.